George Rodiek

 In 1903 he built the Walker Estate, in the upper Nuuanu Valley.
-Originally this was a two-story home with a series of gardens featuring ferns, rocks, and orchards generally regarded as the oldest formal Japanese garden in Honolulu.
+Originally this was a two-story home with a series of gardens featuring ferns, rocks, and orchards, generally regarded as the oldest formal Japanese garden in Honolulu.

-He was active in the community and by 1916 he was president of the Hawaiian Sugar Planters' Association.
+Rodiek was active in the community, and by 1916 he was president of the Hawaiian Sugar Planters' Association.
 He was also a Shriner and helped organise the Army-Navy YMCA.
-In 1917 he was made German Consul.
+In 1917 he was made German consul.
 Several German ships were seized by the Hawaiian authorities when their crews prepared to wreck engineering and navigation equipment, fearing a declaration of war.
-His attempts to have them released were backed up by the Secretary of State, but the Territorial Governor had not released them by the time war was declared.
+His attempts to have them released were backed up by the secretary of state, but the territorial governor had not released them by the time war was declared.

-His secretary was involved in meeting the during the Annie Larsen plot to send arms to revolutionaries opposing the British Empire in India as part of the Indo-German Conspiracy.
+His secretary was involved in meeting the during the Annie Larsen plot to send arms to revolutionaries opposing the British Empire in India as part of the Hindu-German Conspiracy.

 Rodiek was later arrested when travelling through San Francisco.
 He originally pleaded not guilty but changed his plea to guilty of a single Neutrality Act violation.
 He claimed the matter was simply a business transaction and that he had maintained his loyalty to his adopted country.
-But before the sentencing, a German naval officer's diary was seized, which placed the Honolulu consulate in an incriminating light.
+However, before the sentencing, a German naval officer's diary was seized, which placed the Honolulu consulate in an incriminating light.
 Rodiek was found guilty, and fined $10,000.
 He subsequently received a presidential pardon, but sold his house and moved to San Francisco.